-226 The Ministry of Defence has a key role to play supporting lead government departments, disruptive challenges and major national events.
-The joint doctrine publication provides military and non-military readers with the necessary guidance and practical understanding on how the incidents or malicious attacks.
-Further information about military support is provided in section
+The Ministry of Defence has a key role to play supporting lead government departments, devolved administrations and civil authorities as they prepare for, respond to, and recover from disruptive challenges and major national events.
+The joint doctrine publication provides military and non-military readers with the necessary guidance and practical understanding on how the Ministry of Defence can contribute military support for dealing with natural hazards, major incidents or malicious attacks.